lab3apps/streetart/README.md

 ### To perform database migrations

 Change your models (in models.py).
-Run 'python3 manage.py makemigrations' to create migrations for those changes Run 'python3 manage.py migrate' to apply those changes to the database.
+Run `python3 manage.py makemigrations` to create migrations for those changes Run `python3 manage.py migrate` to apply those changes to the database.

 ### Use

 Run the server locally
-'python3 manage.py runserver'
+`python3 manage.py runserver`
-Or to customise ip and port (default is http://127.0.0.1:8000/) 'python3 manage.py runserver ip:port'
+Or to customise ip and port (default is http://127.0.0.1:8000/) `python3 manage.py runserver ip:port`